drseb/HPO-translations/README.md

 # HPO-translations
 This is an ongoing project.
-HPO is aiming at translating all labels, synonyms and textual definitions into the major languages (e.g. spanish, french, german, portuguese, dutch, chinese)
+HPO is aiming at translating all labels, synonyms and textual definitions into the major languages (e.g. spanish, french, german, portuguese, dutch, chinese, japanese, hindi, italian, arabic)

+Please contact sebastian.koehler@charite.de for further information on how to join this effort.

+The current translation-system can be found at cbcb.charite.de/zanata

 ##Spanish